zippkidd/100-days-of-code/r1-log.md

 ### R1D15
 Figuring out how to use the FCC weather API with ajax properly.
 Finally figured it out!
 Next up, making the front end to display the data.
 [FCC profile](https://www.freecodecamp.org/fcc5b2e0118-fd1e-4b82-bb9c-8e1152d968e5)

+### R1D16
+Today I managed to succesfully access properties of the JSON returned in my ajax request and display it.
+Now to make the front end a little less plain (and add Celsius <-> Farenheit converter) [CodePen Link](https://codepen.io/zippkidd/pen/paaOvb?editors=1010)